lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager-utils.md

 #### Return Value

-Returns an encoded `bytes` value which contains an array of allowed standards/interfaceIds (to interact with) for the controller address.
+Returns an abi-encoded array of allowed interface ids that the controller address is allowed to interact with.

 ### getAllowedERC725YKeysFor